FrontSide/packstack-vagrant/README.md

 pip install shade

 I added separate roles for each of the above use cases.
-One of the pitfalls I encounterd was that I had to add user_domain_name and project_domain_name parameters to the auth section in the ansible task in order to be able to connect via keystone.
+One of the pitfalls I encountered was that I had to add user_domain_name and project_domain_name parameters to the auth section in the ansible task in order to be able to connect via keystone.
 ```